AliAmouz/AliAmouz/README.md

 Here are some of my notable projects:

 - [Password Checker](https://github.com/AliAmouz/password-checker) - A web application to check password strength.
-- [Another Project](https://github.com/AliAmouz/another-project) - Description of another project.

 ## Contact

-Feel free to reach out to me via [email](mailto:your-email@example.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile).
+Feel free to reach out to me via [email](mailto:amouzali60@example.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/ali-amouz-91622b220/).

 ---